Weavr Innovator Sandbox Environment

 vi. is in any manner otherwise illegal or causes damage or injury to any person or property; and

-18.104.22.168 shall not use or change your use of the Service in such a way as may (or may reasonably be expected to) overload or otherwise compromise the system or use it in any way which may reasonably be expected to be outside the parameters of normal use (for example by making excessive API calls through the system) and shall indemnify us against any costs we may incur as a result of any such misuse; and
+2.3.2 shall not use or change your use of the Service in such a way as may (or may reasonably be expected to) overload or otherwise compromise the System or use it in any way which may reasonably be expected to be outside the parameters of normal use (for example by making excessive API calls through the system) and shall indemnify us against any costs we may incur as a result of any such misuse.

 ii. attempt to reverse compile, disassemble, reverse engineer or otherwise reduce to human-perceivable form all or any part of the Software; or

-iii. access all or any part of the Services in order to Sandbox a product or service which competes with the Services; or
+iii. access all or any part of the Services in order to build a product or service which competes with the Services; or

 iv. license, sell, rent, lease, transfer, assign, distribute, display, disclose, or otherwise commercially exploit, or otherwise make the Services to any third party; or

 v. attempt to obtain, or assist third parties in obtaining, access to the Services.